 - Anti-social behavior

-Hospice dogs and other therapy animals can offer much-needed stimulation and support for those undergoing the struggles of a terminal illness.
+Hospice therapy dogs and other therapy animals can offer much-needed stimulation and support for those undergoing the struggles of a terminal illness.

 One of our very own Seasons Hospice Registered Nurses brings in her therapy mastiff to help patients deal with end-of-life emotional distresses.

-Two Considerations Before Getting Hospice Dogs or Other Therapy Animals
+Considerations Before Getting Emotional Support Animals

 Before starting AAT, there are two factors that you need to consider: allergies and apprehension to animals.